-The Caring for Camp Lejeune Families Act of 2012 was a step in the right direction to provide medical coverage for the men, women, and families affected by the water contamination during the 1950s-1980s.
-The act mandated that the Department of Veterans Affairs cover the medical costs for service members and their families who lived or worked at Camp Lejeune for a minimum of 30 days between January 1, 1957, and December 31, 1987, but this compensation comes only after any other insurance has been exhausted.
-Military members are also able to claim disability for their relevant medical conditions.
+The Caring for Camp Lejeune Families Act of 2012 was a step in the right direction to provide health care benefits and medical coverage for the men, women, and families affected by the water contamination.
+The act mandated that the U.S. Department of Veterans Affairs cover the medical costs for service members and their families who lived or worked at Camp Lejeune for a minimum of 30 days between January 1, 1957, and December 31, 1987.
+But this compensation comes only after any other insurance has been exhausted.
+Military members are also able to claim disability benefits for their relevant medical conditions.

-The act states that a claim can be filed by any individual or legal representative of an individual who resided, worked, or was otherwise exposed to the contaminated water for a minimum of 30 days (consecutive or nonconsecutive) between August 1, 1953, and December 31, 1987.
+The act states that a claim can be filed by any individual or legal representative of an individual who resided, worked, or was otherwise exposed to the contaminated water for a minimum of 30 days (consecutive or nonconsecutive) between August 1, 1953 and December 31, 1987 and have developed a major illness as a result of the toxic substances in the drinking water.
 This includes individuals who were exposed in utero.

 Under the Camp Lejeune Justice Act, claimants have two years from the occurrence or discovery date of their condition to file a claim.
 For claimants who discovered a medical condition before the enactment of the act, a special rule allows them a two-year window from the enactment date in which to file a claim.